Juan Bautista Alfonseca

-Colonel Juan Bautista Alfonseca Baris (23 June 1810, in Santo Domingo – 9 August 1875) was a military officer and composer in the Dominican Republic, known for his role in the development of merengue music.
+Colonel Juan Bautista Alfonseca Baris (June 23, 1810 – August 9, 1875) was a Dominican officer and composer in the Dominican War of Independence, known for his role in the development of merengue music.
 Though the music written by Alfonseca was not, at the time, specifically labeled as "merengue", its incorporation of Dominican folk motifs into Latin formal music such as the danza paved the way for that genre, causing many to label him "the father of merengue".

-In addition to his proto-merengue, Alfonseca served as a chapelmaster in Santo Domingo, writing two masses,.
-Alfonseca also wrote patriotic music; following the Dominican Republic's successful secession from Haiti in 1844 he produced the nation's first proposed national anthem, though it was not adopted.
+In addition to his proto-merengue, Alfonseca served as a chapelmaster in Santo Domingo, writing two masses.
+Alfonseca also wrote patriotic music; following the proclamation of independence of the First Dominican Republic on February 27, 1844, he produced the nation's first proposed national anthem, though it was not adopted.

+During the Spanish regime, he managed to use his military rank to form part of the Reserves.
+During the Dominican Restoration War, despite his limited participation, he, like many of his fellow countrymen, did not believe in the triumph of the revolution, and waited for the Spanish to abandon the territory in order to feel Dominican again.